0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 ---
 #### Script update_exchange_rate

-Update the rough on-chain exchange rate between a specified currency and LBR (as a conversion to micro-LBR).
+Update the rough on-chain exchange rate between a specified currency and XDX (as a conversion to micro-XDX).
 The transaction can only be sent by the Treasury Compliance account.
 After this transaction the updated exchange rate will be used for normalization of gas prices, and for dual attestation checking.